NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 Write the Specification to the NWBFile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using pynwb, you can store the specification (core and extension) within the NWBFile through caching.
-Caching the specification is
+When using :pynwb-docs:`PyNWB`, you can store the specification (core and extension) within the NWBFile through caching.
-preferable, particularly if you are using a custom extension, because this ensures that anybody who receives the data
+Caching the specification is preferable, particularly if you are using a custom extension, because this ensures that
-also receives the necessary data to interpret it.
+anybody who receives the data also receives the necessary data to interpret it.

 .. note::
-    In PyNWB, the extension is cached automatically.
-This can be specified explicitly with ``io.write(filepath,
+    In :pynwb-docs:`PyNWB`, the extension is cached automatically.
+This can be specified explicitly with
-    cache_spec=True)``
+    ``io.write(filepath, cache_spec=True)``